kevinyswong/kevinyswong.github.io/index.md

   is decidedly not sarcastic or satirical, not at all reproachful of some faulty and malicious judgment.
-Seder's discerning sense of sight, his clarity of mind, combined with an absolutely precise detection of the ulterior motives of mankind, help us understand what the 60 minutes video is showing us.
+Seder's discerning sense of sight, his clarity of mind, combined with an absolutely precise detection of the ulterior motives of mankind, help us understand what the 60 MINUTES video is showing us.
 Seder
   <a href="https://youtu.be/8wlTsUoXXCA?t=300">remarks</a>
   on a particularly enlightening moment in the video, with his natural X-ray vision, that someone who deceptively "appears to be an old lady" may actually